jadamo/spherex_emu/docs/workflow.rst

 We have also provided a more robust script in `scripts/train_emulator.py` that also handles training on multiple GPUs.
 Fore more details, see :doc:`tutorials/training`.

-During the actual training process, `spherex_emu` will loop through each subnet, each of which correspond to a single tracer / redshift bin.
+During the actual training process, `mentat-lss` will loop through each subnet, each of which correspond to a single tracer / redshift bin.
 It will then print out the average training set and validation set loss values, as well as the number of epochs elapses since the validation loss improved.::